-1.6.3 - Other training considerations:
+Other training considerations:

-- The governing body will ensure that at least one person on any appointment panel will have undertaken safer recruitment training, in line with School Staffing (England) Regulations 2009 - Members of the Senior Leadership Team will make themselves aware of and understand their role within the local safeguarding arrangements.
-This will ensure that those who have responsibility for the management of behaviour, inclusion, Special Educational Needs, attendance, and exclusions will carry out their duties with a safeguarding consideration. - The Designated Teacher for Children in Care will undergo appropriate training to fulfil their role to promote the educational achievement of registered pupils who are in care. - The mental health lead has access to appropriate training. - Training around safeguarding topics in Annex B (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) will be integrated, aligned, and considered as part of a whole school safeguarding approach. - Appropriate colleagues have received appropriate training in relation to use of reasonable force and positive handling.
+- CST will ensure that at least one person on any appointment panel will have undertaken safer recruitment training, in line School Staffing (England) Regulations 2009. - Members of the Senior Leadership Team will make themselves aware of and understand their role within the local safeguarding arrangements.
+This will ensure that those who have responsibility for the management of behaviour, inclusion, Special Educational Needs, attendance, and exclusions will carry out their duties with a safeguarding consideration. - The Designated Teacher for Children in Care will undergo appropriate training to fulfil their role to promote the educational achievement of registered pupils who are in care. - The mental health lead has access to appropriate training. - Training around safeguarding topics in Annex B (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) will be integrated, aligned and considered as part of the overarching safeguarding approach. - Appropriate colleagues have received appropriate training in relation to use of reasonable force and positive handling.